-- (a) How many railway tracks do you see? - (b) On how many tracks the train is present? - (c) What are the other things that you can see in the picture?
-Discuss with your friends.
+- (a) How many railway tracks do you see?

+- (b) How many tracks the train is on?

+- (c) What are the other things that you can see on the platform?
+Discuss with your friends and write.

 (d) When we stand on a railway track the track looks like this, why does the railway track look broader on one side and narrower on the other?